lilcpu/slate/source/index.html.md

   "expires_in":86400
 }
 ```
-The Lifespan API implements the OAuth 2.0 client credentials grant flow.
-There are a few steps to get set up with keys:
+The Lifespan API implements the <a href="https://www.oauth.com/oauth2-servers/access-tokens/client-credentials/">OAuth 2.0 client credentials grant flow.</a> There are a few steps to get set up with keys:

 1. Send us an email at __api@lifespan.co__ to request credentials for your organization.
 2. We'll send you a `client_id` and a `client_secret`. __Save these somewhere secure.
 Preferrably in a file or store with limited permissions__.